greenmindagency/tools/README.md

 ### Local Development
 - Open `prompt-generator/index.php` in your browser.
 - Add new `.php` files to `prompt-generator/` to create tools.
-- Navigation links and cards are generated automatically.
+- Cards on each index page are generated automatically and the top navigation is rendered via `nav.php`, which lists every generator in a dropdown.
 - Common layout elements come from `header.php` and `footer.php`.

 ### SEO Platform Backups